-In this scene, Max (age 11) is talking to a girl on whom he has a crush about something of great importance, in the girl's house.
+In this scene, Max (age 11) is talking to a girl with whom he has a crush about something of great importance, in the girl's house.
 While they talk, she runs her foot along the rug, and wow, what a beautiful foot.
 You can tell Brooke is a classy girl with those glittering flowers.

-If done well, it's punchy and interesting, and allows the reader to see what might be a somewhat tired or over-familiar concept from a refreshing new angle.
-If done poorly, then it can be clumsy and nonsensical, and may lead to a case of Metaphorgotten
+If done well, it's punchy and interesting and allows the reader to see what might be a somewhat tired or over-familiar concept from a refreshing new angle.
+If done poorly, then it can be clumsy and nonsensical and may lead to a case of Metaphorgotten.

-Examples should contain at least one passage from the book if possible
+Examples should contain at least one passage from the book if possible.

 - This trope is part of the Signature Style of Douglas Adams.